BGCG/project2/README.md

 * Jigsaw CSS validator
 * W3C HTML validator
 * The web hosting service GitHub was used to deploy this site
+* GitPod a developer platform to write and edit the code which was eventually pushed to Github
+* Visual studio code for project planning - in particular for the JS code as I required some space to practice before I implemented the final project in GitPod

 ## Credits ##